Stream in Java represents sequential flow (or unbroken flow) of data from one place to another place.

 To write data to a destination (data sink) from the Java program, perform the following steps:

 1. Identify the destination where data will be written.
-A destination may be a file, array, string, network connection, etc.
+A destination may be a monitor, a file, array, string, network connection, etc.

 2. Create an output stream using data sink that we have identified.